MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

    > [!div class="mx-imgBorder"]
    > ![Resolution rate drivers chart](media/analytics-summary-4.PNG)

-The resolution rate drivers chart displays topics in order of their impact on the resolution rate over the specified time period.
+The Resolution rate drivers chart displays topics in order of their impact on the resolution rate over the specified time period.

 Description | Details
 ----------- | -------
 Topic | A Virtual Agent Designer topic.
 Rate | The percentage of engaged sessions for the topic that are resolved.
-A resolved session is an engaged session in which a customer receives an end of session survey and either does not respond to survey or responds *Yes*.
+A resolved session is an engaged session in which a customer receives an end-of-session survey and either does not respond to the survey or responds *Yes*.
-Impact | The topic's resolution rate impact score.
-The resolution rate impact score is the overall resolution rate including the topic minus the overall resolution rate excluding the topic.
+Impact | The topic's resolution-rate impact score.
+The resolution-rate impact score is the overall resolution rate including the topic minus the overall resolution rate excluding the topic.

 The chart displays the impact as a red or blue bar.
 A red bar indicates that the topic's resolution rate is larger than the average resolution rate, resulting in a negative impact on overall resolution rate.
 A blue bar indicates that the resolution time is shorter, resulting in a positive impact on overall resolution rate performance.

-Improving the resolution rate for the top resolution rate topics in red will have the greatest impact on improving the overall resolution rate.
+Improving the resolution rate for the top resolution-rate topics in red has the greatest impact on improving the overall resolution rate.

-To see additional information about each topic, click the Detail link to display the Topic Details dashboard.
+To see additional information about each topic, select the Detail link to display the Topic details dashboard.
 For more information, see [Topic details dashboard](analytics-topic-details.md).

 ## Customer satisfaction chart

    > [!div class="mx-imgBorder"]
    > ![Customer satisfaction chart](media/analytics-summary-5.PNG)

-The customer satisfaction chart provides a graphical view of the average of customer satisfaction (CSAT) scores for sessions in which customers respond to an end-of-session request to take the survey.
-The CSAT survey asks customers to rate of their experience on a scale of "terrible" to "excellent," where "terrible" is given a value of 1 and "excellent" is given a value of 5.
+The Customer satisfaction chart provides a graphical view of the average of customer satisfaction (CSAT) scores for sessions in which customers respond to an end-of-session request to take the survey.
+The CSAT survey asks customers to rate their experience on a scale of "terrible" to "excellent," where "terrible" is given a value of 1 and "excellent" is given a value of 5.

 ## Survey response rate chart

    > [!div class="mx-imgBorder"]
    > ![Survey response rate chart](media/analytics-summary-6.PNG)

-The survey response rate chart shows the number of CSAT surveys that were presented and the percentage of surveys that were completed.
+The Survey response rate chart shows the number of CSAT surveys that were presented and the percentage of surveys that were completed.